How Does a Hovercraft Work?

 - Remove a pop-top lid from a plastic drinking bottle.
 Alternatively, if you are using a straight valve, get the valve out and take a look at it so you know how it works.

 Glue the base of the lid or valve to the CD (or DVD) so that the lid covers the hole in the center of the CD.
+If your CD has a non-shiny side, glue the lid or valve to that side.

 If you are using a pop-top lid, you can use craft glue or epoxy to do this.